Dry Cracked Heels: How to Combat Dry Winter Skin

 The Truth about Dry Cracked Heels

-Dry cracked heels are unappealing, and make it harder for you walk around in sandals.
-Not only may they look bad, but they can also tear stockings, socks, and wear out your shoes.
-There are several methods to help restore a cracked heel and prevent further damage.
+Dry cracked heels are unappealing and make it harder for you walk around in sandals.
+Not only do they look bad, but they can also tear stockings, socks, and wear out your shoes.
+The good news is that there are several methods to help restore a cracked heel and prevent further damage.

 How to Promote Healing

-Over the counter medicines can help, especially for those that need instant relief, or who suffer from chronic dry feet.
+Over the counter medicines can help, especially for those who need instant relief or who suffer from chronic dry feet.

-Pumice Stones – these remove dead skin, and then you can massage cream onto your foot.
+- Pumice Stones – these remove dead skin, and then you can massage cream onto your foot.
 This way the cream will be absorbed.
-The skin needs to be exfoliated; therefore the outer layer dead skin needs removal.